joomla/accessibility/docs/tutorials/assistive-technologies.md

 Using speech synthesizers allows computer users who are blind or who have learning difficulties to hear what they are typing and also provide a spoken voice for individuals who can not communicate orally, but can communicate their thoughts through typing.

 ### Speech recognition or voice recognition programs
 Software that captures speech from a microphone or phone and saves it as text, or interprets it as commands instead of a mouse or keyboard.
 It may be used by people who have certain physical disabilities.
-Allows the user with limited or no arm and hand fine motor control to input text and/or control the user interface via speech.
-Note: The term 'voice recognition' also often refers to software, that is aimed at identifying the person who is speaking.
+Allows the user with limited or no arm and hand fine motor control to input text and/or control the user interface via speech. **Note**: The term _voice recognition_ also often refers to software, that is aimed at identifying the person who is speaking.

 ### An alternative pointing device or alternative input devices
 Allows users with limited or no arm and hand fine motor control their computers through means other than a standard keyboard or pointing device.
 Examples include smaller or larger keyboards, joysticks, trackballs, foot pedals, eye-gaze pointing devices, head pointers, sip-and-puff systems controlled by breathing and other special input devices.